Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: On the domain of validity of gravitational redshift as a multimode mixer

 \section{On the domain of validity of gravitational redshift as a multimode mixer}

-The model of gravitational redshift effects on the quantum state of photons that has been reviewed here does not assume or predict any constraint on the redshift itself.
-Therefore, the matrix representation \eqref{redshift:matrix:transformation} is assumed to be valid in the whole domain $0<\chi$.
-In the following we present two simple yet illustrative examples that, together, challenge this implicit assumption.
+The QOGRM model reviewed above does not assume nor predict any constraint on the redshift itself.
+Therefore, the matrix representation $\boldsymbol{U}(\chi)$ given in \eqref{redshift:matrix:transformation} is assumed to be valid in the whole domain $0<\chi$.